SWIFTSIM/SWIFT/doc/RTD/source/ParameterFiles/parameter_description.rst

 if left unspecified.
 That is the value specified by the user in that section or the default SPH value if left unspecified there as well.

+The next four parameters govern the time-step size choices for star particles.
+By default star particles get their time-step sizes set solely by the condition based on gravity.
+Additional criteria can be applied by setting some of the following parameters (the actual time-step size is then the minimum of this criterion and of the gravity criterion):

+* Time-step size for young stars in Mega-years:
+  ``max_timestep_young_Myr`` (Default: FLT_MAX)
+* Time-step size for old stars in Mega-years: ``max_timestep_old_Myr`` (Default: FLT_MAX)
+* Age transition from young to old in Mega-years:
+  ``timestep_age_threshold_Myr`` (Default: FLT_MAX)
+* Age above which no time-step limit is applied in Mega-years:
+  ``timestep_age_threshold_unlimited_Myr`` (Default: 0)

+Star particles with ages above the unlimited threshold only use the gravity condition.
+Star particles with ages below that limit use either the young or old time-step sizes based on their ages.
+These parameters effectively allow for three different age brackets with the last age bracket imposing no time-step length.

-The two remaining parameters can be used to overwrite the birth time (or scale-factor) of the stars that were read from the ICs.
-This can be useful to start a simulation with stars already of a given age.
+The remaining parameters can be used to overwrite the birth time (or scale-factor), birth density and birth temperatures (if these quantities exist) of the stars that were read from the ICs.
+This can be useful to start a simulation with stars already of a given age or with specific (uniform and non-0) properties at birth.
 The parameters
 are:

-* Whether or not to overwrite anything: ``overwrite_birth_time`` (Default: 0)
+* Whether or not to overwrite *all* the birth times: ``overwrite_birth_time`` (Default: 0)
 * The value to use: ``birth_time``
+* Whether or not to overwrite *all* the birth densities: ``overwrite_birth_density`` (Default: 0)
+* The value to use: ``birth_density``
+* Whether or not to overwrite *all* the birth temperatures: ``overwrite_birth_temperature`` (Default: 0)
+* The value to use: ``birth_temperature``

-If the birth time is set to ``-1`` then the stars will never enter any feedback or enrichment loop.
+Note that if the birth time is set to ``-1`` then the stars will never enter any feedback or enrichment loop.
 When these values are not specified, SWIFT will start and use the birth times specified in the ICs.
 If no values are given in the ICs, the stars' birth times will be zeroed, which can cause issues depending on the type of run performed.

 .. _Parameters_time_integration: